-- Discover the only three ways an investment can achieve stellar returns.
+- Discover the only three ways an investment can beat the market.

-- The two risk profiles you need to study to determine whether investment claims are true.
+- The two risk profiles to determine whether investment claims are true.

 We live in an increasingly complex investment environment.

 It’s no longer sufficient to master just stocks, bonds, and real estate because financial engineers are busily creating all kinds of hybrid investment products to satisfy demand.

 These Frankenstein-type investments usually involve derivatives and create complex risk profiles that few people have the expertise to understand.

 For example, a financial coaching client became interested in a closed-end fund claiming to duplicate the performance of the Dow Jones Industrial Average while paying a 10% annual safe dividend.